Climate Risk

 Climate-Related Risk

-Climate-related risks are embedded in PNC’s Risk Taxonomy and aligned with traditional categories such as credit, market, liquidity and reputational risk.
-We consider the potential physical and transition risk impacts on PNC, including collateral value loss; geographic credit concentrations in areas exposed to natural disasters; customer preference shifts, technology improvements and regulatory change; increasing credit losses; and increased operational losses from acute and chronic weather events.
+Climate-related risks are treated as risk drivers that are embedded in PNC’s Risk Taxonomy and aligned with traditional categories such as credit, market, liquidity and reputational risk.
+We consider the potential physical and transition risk impacts on PNC, including collateral value loss, geographic credit concentrations in areas exposed to natural disasters, customer preference shift, technology improvements and regulatory change, and the potential for increased operational losses from acute and chronic weather events.

 We consider climate risk an amplifier of existing risk types, not as a new risk type.
 As such, we consider the impact of climate-related risks within our overarching strategic vision to set concrete, incremental and achievable goals.
-This is done while remaining responsive to forward-looking external factors such as future regulatory guidance; competing demands from governments, investors and activists; and evolving best practices for incorporating climate into our ERM framework and assessing the carbon intensity of our portfolio in ways that support sound decision-making.
+This is done while remaining responsive to forward-looking external factors such as future regulatory guidance; competing demands from governments, investors and public policy organizations; evolving best practices for incorporating climate into our ERM Framework; and assessing the carbon intensity of our portfolio in ways that support sound decision-making.

 Climate Risk Committee